Ninja-Vikash/chessboard/README.md

 # CHESS-BOARD-NEW-VERSION
-More simplex CSS code and Easy to read!
+More simple CSS code and Easy to read!